DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 test result: ok.
 4 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 1.54s
 ```

-This way we can validate the IPVS setup, connections, etc, without mucking around with the runner machine (though we do need to be in the `kvm` group).
+This way we can validate the eBPF & userspace code across kernel versions.

 ---